Pradumnasaraf/DDRSS/README.md

 ## 👨‍💻 Bot development and existence.

-**RSS Feed** returns XML data, which is complicated and cannot use directly in apps and programs other than the website, by using `feedparser` -a  Python package, I have converted the retuen data into `JSON` format, which is now easily extractable, and usable in building any kind of Apps and Bot (in our case).
+**RSS Feed** returns XML data, which is complicated and cannot use directly in apps and programs other than the website, by using `feedparser` -a  Python package, I have converted the return data into `JSON` format, which is now easily extractable, and usable in building any kind of Apps and Bot (in our case).

 Every time user calls a command, the bot request data from the API `api.daily.dev/rss/a/*****`  (link vary user to user) and extract data like `username`, `Blog/Article links`, and `title`, and convert into `JSON` and return those data accordingly in the proper pre-structured message, depending on the command which the user input.